Free Event Space Rental Agreement Template (Word – PDF)

 • Take pre-event images – Pictures can be used to show the condition of the building before and after the event.
 It is recommended that pictures of the venue be taken and documented so that comparisons can be drawn and any damages can be identified after the event.
 Pictures should be pre and post-event.
 This way, costs of damages are rightfully billed, and no party is unfairly accused of being responsible for the damages as pictures are used as evidence.

 • Lock all restricted areas – Restricted areas within the premises should be locked to restrict access to authorized people only.
 These areas can include storage rooms, office spaces, roof access doors, and any other.
 Care should be taken when locking areas so as not to violate fire safety protocols.
-The facility rental agreement should list all these areas so that the renter can notify the attendees accordingly.
+The agreement should list all these areas so that the renter can notify the attendees accordingly.

 • If needed, involve security and medical event staff – Both parties can agree on hiring security and medical staff, especially for more significant events.
 This does not only protect the renter but the facility as well.
-As the responsibility for providing security and medical services is not by default, the party obligated to do so must be declared in the facility rental agreement.
+As the responsibility for providing security and medical services is not by default, the party obligated to do so must be declared in the agreement.
 The identified party should then make necessary arrangements to ensure these services are available during the event.

 • Cost for the use of equipment – Where equipment such as tables, sound systems, or any other are being offered, it should be at a cost.
 This way, the landlord can equip the venue with up-to-date and functional equipment.
 The cost for using such equipment can be billed as one or separately.
-Regardless of the method, the total cost must be indicated in the facility rental agreement and included in the total amount payable to the landlord.
+Regardless of the method, the total cost must be indicated in the agreement and included in the total amount payable to the landlord.

 • Scrubbing services – The agreement should outline how cleaning the venue (before and after the event) is to be handled – if renters clean the venue themselves or the venue owner wishes to use their designated cleaners.
 Even though it is cost-saving for event planners to clean the venue themselves, better results would be achieved by hiring professional cleaners.
 Adequate refuse should be provided at strategic positions within the venue.
 Cleaning is part of maintaining the facility.